 Déjà Vu

-Sometimes I feel my body in certain places—like my diaphragm, my tailbone, or my shoulder bone—and they’re not where they used to be.
+Sometimes I feel my body in certain places—like my diaphragm area, my tailbone, or my shoulder bone—and they’re not where they used to be.
 My body has been altered from the inside out, and some days those changes make me feel sad.
 Other days, I see those changes and I don’t think about them—or feel that way at all.

 I focus on the other changes in me.
 The ones that happened deep down—patience, shifts in my demeanor, my knowledge, my wisdom.
 The growth that has happened within me over the last couple of years has been incredible.